Why this course?

 In 1957, after two years of study by eminent neurologists and psychoanalysts, the BMA issued a statement that ‘hypnosis is an effective method of relieving pain in childbirth’ and proposed that all doctors should train in hypnotherapy.

 The mother’s comment after giving birth when he asked why she refused the pain relief was “It didn’t hurt.
 It wasn’t meant to, was it, Doctor?”
-This experience was defining, and after a career of working on the battle field in the first world war and subsequently in hospitals as an obstetrician he theorized that fear was the overriding cause that led to the pain in childbirth.
+This experience was defining, and after a career of working on the battle field in the first world war and then in hospitals as an obstetrician, he theorised that fear was the overriding cause that led to pain in childbirth.
 At the end of his career he wrote the book “Childbirth Without Fear”.
-He hypothesized that when you are fearful, you tense up and the natural birth process is inhibited and becomes longer and consequently more painful.
+He hypothesised that when you are fearful, you tense up and the natural birth process is inhibited and becomes longer and more painful.

-Over the years his theories have been fully vindicated with research into how hormones work during childbirth.
-His principles have been further developed by a number of natural birth practitioners with Hypnobirthing being the most notable and widely practised.
-Today KG Hypnobirthing is known by every midwife in the UK and many have trained in KG Hypnobirthing, including professors of midwifery and NHS heads of midwifery.
-Obstetricians are also beginning to understand the significance of the work we do and are coming to be trained too.
-KG Hypnbirthing is practised internationally and rapidly spreading throughout the world.
+Over the years, his theories have been fully vindicated with research into how hormones work during childbirth.
+His principles have been further developed by a number of natural birth practitioners, with hypnobirthing being the most notable and widely practised.
+Many midwives in the UK have trained in hypnobirthing.
+Obstetricians are also beginning to understand the real significance of the work we do.